libgamera/GAMERA/docs/documentation.md

 - access 3D Galactic gas, magnetic field and spiral arm models, as well as hydrodynamical Supernova Remnant models from accepted and peer reviewed publications

-And here are some things that you can't at the moment:
+And here are some things that you _can't_ do at the moment:
 - fitting
 - spatial evolution of particles.
 However, it is possible to approximate by using different zones of particles